Maalaala Mo Kaya: Radio drama

 In 2003, MMK started its radio counterpart Maalaala Mo Kaya sa DZMM as a daily radio drama being broadcast on DZMM.
 It is also hosted by Charo Santos-Concio and airs weekdays from 12:30 PM to 1:00 PM.
 It was recently recognized as the Best Drama Program at the 32nd Catholic Mass Media Awards.
 Other awards included Best Radio Drama Program at the 18th KBP Golden Dove Awards 2009, Best Drama Program at the 31st Catholic Mass Media Awards (CMMA) 2009, Best Drama at the 29th Catholic Mass Media Awards (CMMA) 2007, and Best Drama Program at the 16th KBP Golden Dove Awards 2007.

 The radio program previously aired on DZMM TeleRadyo, but since it was already pre-recorded, the DZMM station ID was shown instead of a shot of the booth during its air time.
 Eventually, it was replaced by MMK Klasiks and is only aired on DZMM TeleRadyo.

-On October 10, 2016, MMK Klasiks moved to 1 pm because of the new program Headline Pilipinas, in honor of DZMM's 30th anniversary.
+On October 10, 2016, MMK Klasiks moved to the 1:00 PM timeslot because of the new program Headline Pilipinas, coinciding with DZMM's 30th anniversary.
 The next year, MMK sa DZMM moved to a later timeslot to make way for the news program.
-From June 19, 2017 until May 5, 2020, MMK sa DZMM airs every weekdays from 2 pm to 2:30 pm only on DZMM Radyo Patrol 630, and MMK Klasiks airs at 9:30 pm to 10 pm only on DZMM TeleRadyo.
+From June 19, 2017 to May 5, 2020, MMK sa DZMM aired every weekdays from 2:00 PM to 2:30 PM only on DZMM Radyo Patrol 630, and MMK Klasiks airs at 9:30 PM to 10:00 PM only on DZMM TeleRadyo.

-Upon relaunch of DZMM in May 29, 2025, the program moved to 12:30 pm to 1:00 pm which airs on both Radyo Patrol 630 and TeleRadyo.
+Upon the relaunch of DZMM on May 29, 2025, the program reverted to the original timeslot from 12:30 PM to 1:00 PM which airs on both DZMM Radyo Patrol 630 and DZMM TeleRadyo.